ejbwn5/CS-Projects/School Projects/Formula SAE Lap Timer/README.md

 # Formula SAE Lap Timer

-This is the lap timer I designed for my school's Formula SAE racing team.
+This is the lap timer I designed for my school's Formula SAE racing team in the Spring 2021 semester.

 ## Purpose